21. One of the most important foods in Spain is rice - el arroz. Rice is cultivated in Spain.

 34. New Year's Eve is called la Nochevieja - the old night.
 At New Year in Spain, it is the tradition to eat twelve grapes at midnight - one for each stroke of the clock and for each month of the new year to come.

 Those who eat the twelve grapes believe they will have a year of good luck.
 The grapes are known as las uvas de la suerte - the lucky grapes - or las doce uvas - the twelve grapes.

-35. A famous festival is las Fallas of Valencia.
-This festival takes place from 15 - 19 March each year.
-It honours Saint Joseph - San José - and for this reason the event ends on 19 March, Saint Joseph's day.
+35. A famous festival is las Fallas in the city of Valencia.
+It begins around the end of February, lasting until the 19 March.
+The most important part takes place during the last five days, from 15 - 19 March each year.
+The festival honours Saint Joseph - San José - and for this reason the event ends on 19 March, Saint Joseph's day.

-The ceremony of placing el ninot on top of the base is known as la plantá.
+The ceremony of placing el ninot on top of its decorative base in the street is known as la plantà.
 The combination of a base + a statue is called una falla.

-On the last night of the festival, 19 March, the people set fire to las fallas - turning them into bonfires, even though they look like works of art!
-The act of setting them alight is called la cremá.
+On the last night of the festival, 19 March, las fallas are set alight.
+Even though so much work has gone into creating them, they are turned into bonfires.
+The act of setting them alight is called la cremà.

 It is a very risky event and for that reason firefighters - los bomberos - are always involved.